smirnov-mi/k8s/CKA/README.md

 ## 7 - Pod exposure through Node Port

+kubectl expose pod1 --port=80 --type=NodePort

+then edit the service, if a spec. nodeport is required.

 ## 8 - DaemonSet (on all nodes incl. controlplane)

 ### 8.1 DaemonSet

-Use Namespace project-tiger for the following.
+Use Namespace ns8 for the following.
-Create a DaemonSet named ds-important with image httpd:2.4-alpine and labels id=ds-important and uuid=18426a0b-5f59-4e10-923f-c0e078e82462.
+Create a DaemonSet named ds-important with image httpd:2.4-alpine and labels id=ds-important and uuid=0b-59-41-93-c008.
-The Pods it creates should request 10 millicore cpu and 10 mebibyte memory.
+The Pods it creates should request 15 millicore cpu and 15 mebibyte memory.
 The Pods of that DaemonSet should run on all nodes, also controlplanes.

 ### 8.2 Deployment on all nodes

-Use Namespace project-tiger for the following.
+Use Namespace ns8 for the following.
-Create a Deployment named deploy-important with label id=very-important (the Pods should also have this label) and 3 replicas.
+Create a Deployment named depl-imp with label id=very-imp (the Pods should also have this label) and 3 replicas.
 It should contain two containers, the first named container1 with image nginx:1.17.6-alpine and the second one named container2 with image google/pause.